-Registration details for this competition will be released.
+Registration for this competition is now CLOSED.

-Join the 2020 First Year Mooting Facebook group HERE.
+Join the 2020 First Year Mooting Facebook group here.

-For the sixthconsecutive year, the LSS brings you our Mooting Competition exclusively for first years.
+For the sixth consecutive year, the LSS brings you our Mooting Competition exclusively for first years.
 This competition were introduced specifically for first year JD students, with problems focusing on areas of law such as torts and contracts.

 In 2020, First Year Mooting has space for 48 teams, sorted into pools in a World Cup-style fixture including group stage and knockout rounds.
 Each team is guaranteed to compete in at least three fixtures, with the Grand Finalists competing in a total of seven moots across the year.
 There is no better way to get mooting experience as a first year than through the 2019 Herbert Smith Freehills First Year Mooting Competition.